 Bianca started her career in Waco, where she reported on a vast range of stories, from President George W. Bush's visits to his Crawford ranch to issues facing our troops at Fort Hood in Killeen.

 After several years, she moved to the Texas coast, where she was the primary evening anchor for KRIS in Corpus Christi.
 She covered several hurricanes that hit the coast during her four and a half years there.

 Outside of work, she stayed busy with volunteer work.
 She sat on the board of directors for local chapters of March of Dimes, Communities In Schools and Family Outreach of Corpus Christi.
 She also volunteered with the Big Brothers Big Sisters program.

 Now, she’s just miles from where she grew up in Plano.
 As the oldest of five children, she’s always needed to be "in the know."

 During college, she interned at a Dallas television station and was hooked.
 After graduating from Plano Senior High School, she headed south to Baylor University and is a proud alumna.

-Her husband, who’s from Colleyville, and have three children and a Maltese.
+She and her husband, who’s from Colleyville, have three children and a Maltese.